avalon-lang/docs/source/algorithms/deutsch.rst

     Let :math:`f:\mathbb{B} \to \mathbb{B}` be an oracle.
 Is :math:`f` balanced or constant?

-One remark though, however obvious, is that we are going to need to call the oracle, pass it our input(s).
+One remark though, however obvious, is that we are going to need to call the oracle and pass it our input(s).
 Note that nothing is said about reading the output.
-Read on to find out why.
+Read on and find out why.

 .. note::
     Throughout the section, we are going to assume that we are given combinations as oracles